 Here is a link to a piece written for The Horn Book Magazine.

-To read an uncollected short story, ‘Angel in the Library’, click here.
+To read an uncollected short story, ‘Angel in the Library’, click here, and click here to see Jan’s original handwritten manuscript and her typescript.